adityak2920/Traning-and-Inference/README.md

-# Classifiers training using fastai and inference using torchscript
+# Training Classifiers using fastai and inference using TorchScript

   This repository contain files for training classifiers using [fastai](https://www.fast.ai/) and inference using [TorchScript](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html).
 Fastai is a great library, it provides a great APIs build on top of PyTorch like databunch and learner for creating dataloaders and training scheduler respectively.
 It uses lot's of state of the art methods for training and data creation like cyclic learning rates with [One Cycle Policy](https://sgugger.github.io/the-1cycle-policy.html), lot's of augmentations, etc. As we know, Python is slow as compared to other languages like C++, Java, etc. When we use our models in production, we need lesser inference time so, there using Python is not a very good idea, so we can use C++.
 Recently, PyTorch introduced TorchScript, an intermediate representation of a PyTorch model (subclass of nn.Module) that can then be run in a high-performance environment of C++.
 This repository contains on of the best methods to training a classifier and inference in TorchScript.

   It contains several files and notebooks which can be used for specific purposes:-